Quantum many-body Jarzynski equality and dissipative noise on a digital quantum computer: Abstract

 \section{Abstract}

 The quantum Jarzynski equality and the Crooks relation are fundamental laws connecting equilibrium processes with nonequilibrium fluctuations.
-While they are well established theoretically and also experimental realizations for simple few-body systems already exist, a verification in the quantum many-body regime is still missing.
-Here, we present results for nonequilibrium protocols in systems with up to sixteen interacting degrees of freedom obtained on trapped ion and superconducting qubit quantum computers, which verify the quantum Jarzynski equality and the Crooks relation in the many-body regime.
+They are promising tools to benchmark quantum devices and measure free energy differences.
+While they are well established theoretically and also experimental realizations for few-body systems already exist, their experimental validity in the quantum many-body regime has not been observed so far.
+Here, we present results for nonequilibrium protocols in systems with up to sixteen interacting degrees of freedom obtained on trapped ion and superconducting qubit quantum computers, which test the quantum Jarzynski equality and the Crooks relation in the many-body regime.
 To achieve this, we overcome present-day limitations in the preparation of thermal ensembles and in the measurement of work distributions on noisy intermediate-scale quantum devices.
 We discuss the accuracy to which the Jarzynski equality holds on different quantum computing platforms subject to platform-specific errors.
-Our analysis reveals a novel dissipative nonequilibrium regime, where a fast unitary drive compensates for dissipation and restores the validity of Jarzynski's equality.
+The analysis reveals the validity of Jarzynski's equality in a regime with energy dissipation, compensated for by a fast unitary drive.
+This provides new insights for analyzing errors in many-body quantum simulators.